Master of Healthcare Administration (Professional Concentration)

 This 13-course, 40-credit-hour degree program, in the University of Illinois Chicago (UIC) School of Public Health, can be completed in as few as 16 months.

 Why get your MHA at UIC?
-Heading link

 UIC is a recognized leader in healthcare education and delivery, driven by a mission to advance health equity and reduce disparities in underserved communities.
 Through innovative research, community engagement, and partnerships with local healthcare providers, UIC works to address the most pressing health challenges.